henrym11106/CSGO-autoexec/README.md

 drop in to Steam/steamapps/common/Counter-Strike Global Offensive/csgo/panorama/videos and replace or rename the old file. whatever file in the "videos" folder is named "splat.webm" will be used as the counter background.

+"ara.cfg" and "dma.cfg" are Arms Race Aim and Death Match Aim, set to run on a Yesber-made aim map. add to Steam/steamapps/common/Counter-Strike Global Offensive/csgo/cfg and run "exec dma" or "exec ara".

 glhf